 Ensuring compliance, quality and safety are at the heart of everything we do.

-The importance of inspections to fire doors
+The importance of fire door inspections

 The key to passive fire protection is to contain the fire to a particular compartment or room, giving occupants enough time to escape and the fire service enough time to enter the building and tackle the fire.
 Designed to prevent the fire or smoke from spreading, a fire door is one of the most important fire safety products on your premises.